-Jessica Chase, CAE, has a decade of association management experience in various functions including membership, administration/governance, marketing and communications.
+Jessica Chase, CAE, has more than 15 years of association management experience in various functions including membership, administration/governance, marketing and communications.
 Jessica entered association management in 2004 as an Associate for an association management company.
 Since then, she has held roles of increasing seniority serving as the manager of membership and administration and director of marketing and membership for the Interlocking Concrete Pavement Institute and director of membership and marketing for AASHE.
 Jessica holds the Certified Association Executive (CAE) credential and is a member of the American Society of Association Executives (ASAE) and a Hubspot Certified Inbound Marketing Specialist.
 In 2001, she earned her BS in Marketing Management from Virginia Tech in Blacksburg, Virginia.

 - Julian Dautremont-Smith, Director of Programsjulian@aashe.org